Mary Elizabeth Roberts1

 Hugh Francis Seymour was born on 14 December 1926.1 He is the son of Sir Horace James Seymour and Violet Amy Erskine.1 He married Mary Elizabeth Roberts, daughter of Thomas H. Roberts, on 14 August 1954.1

-Hugh Francis Seymour was educated at Eton College, Eton, Berkshire, England.1 He fought in the Second World War.1 He gained the rank of Lieutenant in the service of the King's Royal Rifle Corps.1 He was educated at Trinity College, Cambridge University, Cambridge, Cambridgeshire, England.1 He lived in 2003 at Luccombe Mill, Bratton, Westbury, Wiltshire, England.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He fought in the Second World War.1 He gained the rank of Lieutenant in the King's Royal Rifle Corps.1 He was educated at Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG.1 He lived in 2003 at Luccombe Mill, Bratton, Westbury, Wiltshire, EnglandG.1

 Children of Hugh Francis Seymour and Mary Elizabeth Roberts